A “first-things-first” guide to website planning

 Right from the start, accept that your website will never be done.
 Your planning process must include a strategy for ongoing updates.
 In nearly every instance, websites that are easy to update get more attention than those that aren’t.
 Generally speaking, the more complex the website design, the more difficult it is to make changes.
 Plan your website for your visitors, not your designer, or worse, your ego.

 It’s funny.
-We ask new clients every day to describe what elements they feel are most important to their websites.
+Our Reno web design team ask new clients every day to describe what elements they feel are most important to their websites.
 9 times out of 10, the first word they’ll use is “clean.”
 Yet, 9 times out of 10, the same client will want everything he or she can think of thrown in once the design phase begins.
 At the same time, all attention shifts away from content and search engine rankings in favor of graphics.

 - Do: Plan your website for Google search rankings.
 Don’t worry about Bing and Yahoo!
 They have weak market share, and if you rank well in Google, you’ll almost certainly rank well in Bing and Yahoo! also.